 Take the opportunity of being so far north to get an Airbnb a bit out of town for some quality views of the Northern Lights.
 Check out my Aurora Huntress post for tips.
 We saw the Aurora Borealis from a distance, while we stayed near Akureyri.
 A picture of our unique accommodations (and best host ever!) is at the top of this post.

-Another item that we were unable to do during our short visit to Akureyri is skiing.
-I researched and found out that Akureyri is one of the best locations to go skiing in the country.
-Not necessarily a great location for challenging double or triple black diamond runs, I think it would be a unique experience to ski without many trees – just imagine how much you could see!!
+Still looking for something to do in Akureyri during winter?
+Why not hit the slopes?
+I researched and found out that Akureyri is one of the best locations to go skiing in the country!
+Not necessarily a great location for challenging double or triple black diamond runs.
+But I think it would be a unique experience to ski without many trees – just imagine how much you could see!!
 And great snow, of course.

 CATCH A SHOW

 Also a contender for the best-designed event venue is the Hof Cultural and Conference Center.
 Be sure to check the listings to see if something peaks your interest.
 It is located right on the water of the bay, its location is as well thought out as its design.
 The design complements the landscape and feel of Akureyri, just as Harpa complements Reykjavik.

 Since you’re going to have a long day outside or have been outside for a while, slow down and enjoy a cup of coffee at a coffee shop in town.
 We tried to go to the Botanic Garden, but it was not open in winter (still a beautiful building) and instead visited Te & Kaffi right downtown.
 This was a pleasant surprise of locals – teenage girls studying for class, a family with two little girls drinking hot chocolate with whipped cream, and two older gentlemen reading the newspaper.

 What other things did I miss in the north during winter?